Co-Vision: Collective of Artists (CZ/SK/UA) → Confluence

 About project

-Collective of Artists: Marie Tučková, Katarina Gryvul, David Přílučík, artistic duo Selmeci Kocka Jusko (CZ/ UK/ CZ/ SK)
+Collective of Artists: Marie Tučková, Katarina Gryvul, David Přílučík, artistic duo Selmeci Kocka Jusko (CZ/SK/UA)

 This audiovisual project, created in collaboration with the “Save the Confluence” initiative and an international team of artists (Marie Tučková, Katarina Gryvul, David Přílučík, and the artist duo Selmeci Kocka Jusko), explores the newly established Confluence Protected Landscape Area.
 The project focuses on the unique ecosystem of the confluence of Moravy a Dyje rivers, the largest floodplain forest in Europe.
 The confluence of rivers is not only a site of fragile natural processes but also a key part of Central Europe’s landscape heritage.
 The project highlights the tension between stability and transformation in nature and seeks solutions and explores how we might, in today’s world, where natural processes and human activities often collide, develop new ways of coexisting with the landscape